lightning-js/blits-example-app/README.md

 ### Creating Base Screenshots :

-Initially no reference screenshots were available.
+Initially no reference screenshots are available.
 We can take the screen shot using the below code snippet in the test spec wherever required

 cy.compareSnapshot({name : '<Name of the screenshot>',  testThreshold: <percentage of difference>})

 As already the above snippet is used in our testscript, For the first time, Cypress creates reference images inside the folder cypress-image-diff-screenshots/baseline.

+Note: To create new screenshots remove the folder cypress-image-diff-screenshots and run the command for test so that it will create new set of screenshots.
+In the next run the screenshot comparison will be done.

 ### Creating Test Screenshots :